 17. Teaching Abroad as an ESL Teacher

-One of the best perks is that many get hired without prior teaching experience and you will able to travel the world while you earn a living.
+One of the best perks is that many get hired without prior teaching experience, and you can travel the world while you earn a living.

-Imagine if you Speak near-native French and expert in teaching English, you can find a job in one of the 25 odd francophone countries.
+Imagine if you Speak near-native French and are an expert in teaching English, finding a job in one of the 25 odd French-speaking countries.

-Thanks to the growing opportunity for ESL teacher, The career scope and job prospects in this field continues to be very robust and seamlessly increasing.
+Thanks to the growing opportunity for ESL teachers, The career scope continues to be very robust and seamlessly increasing.

 18. Content Writer and Editor

-They create unique content or sometimes rewrite sentences and paragraphs with the intent to improve the flow, style and overall quality of your writing for the required niche after thorough research within deadlines.
+They create unique content or sometimes rewrite sentences and paragraphs to improve the flow, style, and overall quality for the required niche after thorough research within deadlines.

-Several reasons suggest that the knowledge of a foreign language might represent a useful skill in the International job market.
-While you can benefit from knowing a foreign language with nearly every industry or sector.
+Several reasons suggest that a foreign language’s knowledge might represent a valuable skill in the international job market.

-Not every job offers high-salary, excitement, thrilling experience, opportunity to travel abroad, flexibility to work anytime and from anywhere, and a platform to use your language skills.
+Not every job offers a high-salary, thrilling experience, the opportunity to travel abroad, flexibility to work anytime and from anywhere, and a platform to use your language skills.